 Narrow the choices by considering your financial needs, habits and goals.

 There’s no one-size-fits-all credit card.
-The ideal card for you is going to be one that meets your financial needs, spending habits and rewards goals.
+The ideal card for you is going to be one that meets your financial needs, spending habits and reward goals.
 Whether you prioritize cash back, travel miles, a signup bonus or saving money on fees and interest, you can start comparing credit cards and narrowing down your options.

 Factors to consider when choosing the ideal credit card for you